Qwerty-133/scache/CONTRIBUTING.md

 ## pre-commit

-Whenever you make a commit, pre-commmit hooks will be run against your changed files.
+Whenever you make a commit, pre-commit hooks will be run against your changed files.
 If any of them fail, update your code and try to commit again.

 ## Open a Pull Request